ikbal-hussain/Real-Estate-Accomodation/README.md

 ## Introduction
 PropertyPulse is your reliable platform for discovering the ideal home in Bangalore.
 Our forward-thinking startup provides current listings, certified agents, and an intuitive interface, making your home search smooth and stress-free.
-With PropertyPulse, finding your dream home has never been easier.
+With PropertyPulse, finding your dream home has never been easier

 ## Project Type
 Fullstack-Web Application